Harman and Ising: Later career and legacy

-By 1951, Harman and Ising were back together and making industrial and commercial films such as the 1951 film "Good Wrinkles" made for the California prune industry.
-Harman also freelanced to write the 1954 Woody Woodpecker Cartune "Convict Concerto" for his former colleague Walter Lantz.
+In 1946, the company went back in business by offering a deal at United Artists which had no animation presence whatsoever.
+By 1951, Harman and Ising were back together and making industrial and commercial films such as the 1951 film Good Wrinkles made for Sunsweet prunes.
+Harman also freelanced to write the 1954 Woody Woodpecker Cartoon Convict Concerto for his former colleague Walter Lantz.

 In 1960, Harman-Ising produced a pilot episode for a made for TV cartoon series titled The Adventures of Sir Gee Whiz on the Other Side of the Moon.
 The unsold pilot for the never produced series was profiled on episode 6 of Cartoon Dump.
 Rudy Ising was the voice of Sir Gee Whiz.
-After Gee-Whiz, the studio closed permanently.
+After Gee-Whiz, both Harman and Ising retired from their careers in animation.

 Although Harman and Ising contributed to much of what would later be known as the Disney style, they have been dismissed as mere copycats.
 In reality, Harman and Ising never attempted to imitate Disney; they were attempting to make refined polished cartoons whose quality would shine in comparison to the work of others.
 Their repeated attempts to make quality cartoons and their refusal to be bound by budgets led to numerous disputes with their producers.
-Because of this, they were unable to create any enduring characters.
+Because of this, they were unable to create any enduring characters that would rival the popularity of characters like Mickey Mouse for Disney or Bugs Bunny for Warner Brothers.
 Instead, they created studios that would later produce such characters.

 Ising and Harman were portrayed in the feature film Walt Before Mickey by David Henrie and Hunter Gomez.